Creatine

 Timing

 The body's creatine stores are saturated rather than acutely sensitive — timing of the daily dose doesn't appear to matter much.
 Take it whenever is convenient.
-Take it with food or carbohydrate if you want a marginal absorption boost.
-Consistency over the day-of-week timing matters more than time-of-day.
+Take it with food, carbohydrate, or protein if you want a marginal absorption boost (insulin nudges muscle uptake).
+There is a mild lean toward post-exercise dosing in some trials, but follow-ups in older adults and athletes found timing immaterial; consistent daily intake matters far more than time-of-day.
+Caffeine does not meaningfully blunt creatine — the old concern rests on one unreplicated 1996 study, and co-ingestion (as in most pre-workouts) is fine.

 Quality